lab1092/blender-manual_ja/manual/preferences/introduction.rst

 Once you have set your preferences, you will need to manually save them, otherwise the new configuration will be lost after a restart.
-Blender saves its preferences to *userpref.blend* in your user folder.
+Blender saves its preferences to *userpref.blend* in your user folder (see next section, “Load Factory Settings”, for details).

-In the *User Preferences* window, click on *Save User Settings*.
+In the *User Preferences* window, click on the *Save User Settings* button in the bottom left.
 This will save all of the new preferences.